+ What is Ayres Sensory Integration® ?

 + What is included in the CLASI-CASI program?

 The CLASI CASI includes 6 Modules (four online and two onsite) plus supplemental activities, assignments, and webinars, for a total of 180 hours.
 The modules are designed for therapists as a comprehensive and practical foundation of knowledge and skills in ASI theory, assessment and intervention.
 The training builds competencies from research to practice, including administering and interpreting the SIPT and EASI, and results in the CLASI Certificate in Ayres Sensory Integration.
 A detailed description of the 6 Modules can be found at www.cl-asi.org/casi.

 + Who can enroll in the CLASI-CASI program?

-M2, M3, M4, M5 – are open to health-care professionals with college/university degrees in occupational therapy, speech pathology, physical therapy, psychology, and medicine
+M2, M3, M4, M5 – are open to health-care professionals with at least bachelor level equivalent college/university degrees in occupational therapy, speech pathology, physical therapy, psychology, and medicine.

-M6 – is open to occupational therapists (OT), physical therapists (PT), and speech and language pathologists (SLP)and occupational therapy assistants or physical therapy aides with a letter of recommendation from their supervising OT or PT.
+M6 – is open to occupational therapists (OT), physical therapists (PT), and speech and language pathologists (SLP).

 *Participants will receive a certificate of attendance to verify continuing education credit (approved by the American Occupational Therapy Association-AOTA for each Module.
 However, the CLASI – CASI Certificate in Ayres Sensory Integration is restricted to occupational therapists, physical therapists and speech language pathologists